What Is Relationship Satisfaction?

 Key Factors That Shape Your Relationship Satisfaction

-- Constructive communication (active listening, "I" statements, emotional validation) → strongly linked to satisfaction
+Constructive communication (active listening, "I" statements, emotional validation) → strongly linked to satisfaction.
+Destructive communication (criticism, contempt, defensiveness, stonewalling) → the biggest satisfaction killer.

-- The ability to make effective "repair attempts" — pulling things back when conflict escalates — is the single best predictor of whether a couple stays satisfied
+How you handle conflict matters more than whether it happens.
+The ability to make effective "repair attempts" — pulling things back when conflict escalates — is one of the best predictors of whether a couple stays satisfied.

 6 Evidence-Based Strategies That Actually Work

 Each day, notice what your partner does *right* instead of focusing on what they do wrong.
-Studies show that writing down three things your partner did that you're grateful for, sustained over two weeks, significantly boosts satisfaction (Algoe et al., 2010).
+Research shows that writing down three things your partner did that you're grateful for, sustained over two weeks, significantly boosts satisfaction.

-Do this tonight: Before bed, share one thing your partner did today that made you feel good.
+Try this tonight: before bed, share one thing your partner did today that made you feel good.

 Strategy 2: Quality Communication